oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

       * It returns expanded situational configuration files to the operator.
       * It reports any errors when attempting expansion to the operator.
 * The operator runtime:
-  * Reads the expanded situational configuration files and/or errors from the introspector.
+  * Reads the expanded situational configuration files or errors from the introspector.
   * And, if the introspector reported no errors, it:
       * Puts situational configuration files in a configuration map named `DOMAIN_UID-weblogic-domain-introspect-cm`.
       * Mounts this configuration map into the WebLogic Server pods.